Jeiwan/uniswapv3-book/content/docs/milestone_3/cross-tick-swaps.md

 The second branch is what we had before–it handles the case when current price stays within the range.
 So let's focus on the first one.

+Here, we're updating the current liquidity, but only if the next tick is initialized (if it's not, we skip adding 0 to the liquidity to save gas).

 `state.sqrtPriceX96` is the new current price, i.e. the price that will be set after the current swap; `step.sqrtPriceNextX96` is the price at the next initialized tick.
 If these are equal, we have reached a price range boundary.
 As explained above,